exercism/csharp/exercises/practice/scale-generator/.docs/instructions.md

 interval, written "A", has two interceding notes (e.g., from A to C or Db to E) or a "whole step" plus a "half step".
 There are also smaller and larger intervals, but they will not figure into this exercise.

+## 1.

+Implement the (_static_) `ScaleGenerator.Chromatic()` method to generate the 12
+note chromatic scale for the given tonic (starting note).

+- Shift the base scale appropriately so that all 12 notes are returned starting with the given tonic.
+- For the given tonic, determine if the scale is to be returned with flats or sharps.
+- Return the major scale (i.e. uppercase notes) irrespective of if the given tonic is a major or minor note (i.e. uppercase or lowercase respectively).

+## 2.

+Implement the (_static_) `ScaleGenerator.Interval()` method to generate the diatonic scale for the given tonic and interval pattern.

+This is similar to `ScaleGenerator.Chromatic()` except that instead of returning 12 notes you will return one note for each interval in the given pattern skipping the number of notes indicated by the intervals in the pattern.